-- 1. Each type of accreditation and preaccreditation it grants; - 2.
-The procedures that institutions must follow in applying for accreditation or preaccreditation; - 3.
-The standards and procedures it uses to determine whether to grant, reaffirm, reinstate, restrict, deny, revoke, terminate, or take any other action related to each type of accreditation and preaccreditation that the Council grants; - 4.
-The institutions that the Council currently accredits or preaccredits and, for each institution the year the agency will next review or reconsider it for accreditation or preaccreditation; and - 5.
-The names, academic and professional qualifications, and relevant employment and organizational affiliations of: - a.
-The members of the Council's policy and decision-making bodies and - b.
-The Council's principal administrative staff.
+- 1. Each type of accreditation and preaccreditation it grants. - 2.
+The procedures that institutions must follow in applying for accreditation or preaccreditation. - 3.
+The standards and procedures it uses to determine whether to grant, reaffirm, reinstate, restrict, deny, revoke, terminate, or take any other action related to each type of accreditation and preaccreditation that the Council grants. - 4.
+The institutions that the Council currently accredits or preaccredits and, for each institution, the year the Council will next review or reconsider it for accreditation or preaccreditation. - 5.
+A list of the names, academic and professional qualifications, and relevant employment and organizational affiliations of the members of the Council's policy and decision-making bodies and the Council's principal administrative staff.